 Ensure you have no color coding applied to your family tree.

-• Red, orange, green, dark blue, light blue, purple, and pink from top to bottom in the pedigree view.
+The pedigree view shows red, orange, green, dark blue, light blue, purple, and pink from top to bottom.

 After you click the color for the first great-grandparent, navigate to the next great-grandparent in the chart and repeat the process above.